 Work out which talents you're not using

 We all have a unique set of strengths, things we are great at and which we enjoy.
 If you’re not using them, chances are you are feeling disengaged, under-utilised, and like you could offer so much more.
-Try the Jobmi strengths questionnaire to find your strengths and then look for opportunities to use them.
+Try the free skills assessment at the UK National Careers Service which will help you identify your skills, and then look for opportunities to use them more.

 Seek new experiences